wftutorials/flask-beginner-tutorial/README.md

 Above we check for the post request.
 Then we create our connection object and get a cursor.

-After we call the `cursor.execute()` and pass in our `query` this will allow use to insert data into your database.
+After we call the `cursor.execute()` and pass in our `query` this will allow use to insert data into our database.
 If the request is not post we show our `create_country.html` form.

 Lets see the results below.